 Delve into mothers’ sacrifices, paralleling their love with Christ’s love for the church.
 Use examples of biblical mothers like Hannah or Mary to illustrate unwavering faith and sacrifice.

 2. Mothers as Spiritual Warriors

 Highlight the battles mothers fight in prayer for their children.
 Mother’s Day sermons can touch upon the fervent prayers, faith, and spiritual warfare mothers engage in daily for their families.

 Discuss the lasting impact of a mother’s teachings, love, and values.
 This Mother’s Day sermon idea can draw parallels from Timothy’s life, emphasizing the spiritual legacy instilled by his mother and grandmother.

 The Great Mothers in the Bible

-Throughout the Bible, we can find a lot of notable men and women who remained true in their commitment and faith in God no matter what circumstances they are in.
-But the following individuals are some of the great mothers in the Bible who became iconic not just in their faith in God, but also in how they influenced the people in their time.
-These people will inspire you as you gather ideas for creating mother’s day sermons.
+Throughout the Bible, many notable men and women remained true in their commitment and faith in God no matter their circumstances.
+But the following individuals are some of the great mothers in the Bible who became iconic not just in their faith in God but also in how they influenced the people in their time.
+These people will inspire you as you gather ideas for creating Mother’s Day sermons.

 14 and said to her, “How long are you going to stay drunk?
 Put away your wine.”
 15 “Not so, my lord,” Hannah replied, “I am a woman who is deeply troubled.
 I have not been drinking wine or beer; I was pouring out my soul to the Lord.
 16 Do not take your servant for a wicked woman; I have been praying here out of my great anguish and grief.”
 17 Eli answered, “Go in peace, and may the God of Israel grant you what you have asked of him.”